wermipls/sm64-emuguide/plugin_setup.md

 ## Plugin selection

 The plugins can be changed by opening the **Options -> Settings** menu.
-Follow the links for detailed information on configuring individual plugins.
+After selecting, the plugins can be configured by going into **Options -> Configure Graphics/Audio/Controller plugin**.
+Follow the links below for detailed information on configuring individual plugins.

 ### Graphics plugins
 - **Recommended:** [**LINK's GLideN64**](gliden64_link.md)